Vegan, Nut-Free Ranch Dressing

 Healthy Dressing

-This healthy, vegan ranch dressing is an excellent source of vitamin E, thiamin, niacin, and folate and makes a fabulous dip for veggies or a super dressing for a green salad or a great substitute for regular, fattening ranch dressing to use with anything you normally eat with ranch.
+This healthy, nut-free vegan ranch dressing is an excellent source of vitamin E, thiamin, niacin, and folate and makes a fabulous dip for veggies or a super dressing for a green salad or a great substitute for regular, fattening ranch dressing to use with anything you normally eat with ranch.

 Soy-Free, Nut-Free Vegan Ranch Dressing